Panos Panay (technology executive)

-Panay introduced Windows 11 on the Windows Experience Blog on June 24, 2021.
+Panay introduced Windows 11 on the Windows Experience Blog on June 24, 2021, and launched the Microsoft Surface line of devices on October 26, 2012.

 Personal life

 Panay received an M.B.A. from Pepperdine University and a B.Sc. from California State University, Northridge.

 He is of Greek-Cypriot descent.
 His first cousin, Panos (Andreas) Panay, is a music entrepreneur.
+He has a son named Costas.

 Career

-Panay was responsible for electromechanical devices at NMB Technologies (a subsidiary of MinebeaMitsumi) in Michigan from 2000 to 2004.
+Before Microsoft, Panay was responsible for electromechanical devices at NMB Technologies (a subsidiary of MinebeaMitsumi) in Michigan from 2000 to 2004.